-The 1200 UTC 27 May 1994 Boise sounding was modified for the afternoon hours using a combination of PCGRIDDs, the Velocity-Azimuth Display (VAD) profile on the 88D, and estimated terrain induced boundary layer winds for the southwest corner of Idaho.
-The thermodynamic plot shown in Fig. 5 displays the typical inverted V sounding of the intermountain west.
-Lifting a surface parcel gives a CAPE of 820 m s-2, only marginal instability when compared to the areas east of the Rockies.
+The 1200 UTC 27 May 1994 Boise sounding was modified for the afternoon hours using a combination of PC-GRIDDS, the Velocity-Azimuth Display (VAD) wind profile from the Boise WSR-88D, and estimated terrain induced boundary layer winds for the southwest corner of Idaho.
+The thermodynamic plot shown in Fig. 5 displays an inverted-V sounding (somewhat similar to a hybrid sounding).
+Lifting a surface parcel gives a CAPE of 930 m2 s-2; only marginal instability when compared to the areas east of the Rockies.
 From subjective experience so far in Boise, this value appears to be marginal to moderate for this area.
 The actual instability at the time of storm initiation could be quite different since the thermodynamic profile was smoothed using gridded data at mandatory levels.

-The hodograph (Fig. 6) was developed using assumed boundary layer winds below 2 Km MSL, VAD winds from the Boise 88D at 2022 UTC, and NGM forecasted winds from PCGRIDDs at 1800 UTC using the 1200 UTC model run.
+The hodograph (Fig. 6) was developed using assumed boundary layer winds below 2 km MSL, VAD winds from the Boise WSR-88D at 2022 UTC, and NGM forecast winds from PC-GRIDDS at 1800 UTC using the 1200 UTC model run.
 The boundary layer winds were generated using model-derived boundary layer flow and subjectively adjusting the direction and speed for terrain effects near the initiation region of the splitting storm.
 The VAD/NGM winds above the boundary layer were in excellent agreement.
 The accuracy of the subjectively estimated boundary layer winds is much more uncertain.
-Additionally, the terrain in the area of thunderstorm initiation is higher than at Boise, so the first few points of the hodograph can be ignored.
+Additionally, the terrain in the area of thunderstorm initiation is higher than at Boise, so the first few points of the hodograph were positioned on top of the 1.5 km value.

-The modified hodograph depicts a shear of 23 m s-1 (length of the hodograph) from 1.5 to 6 km.
+The modified hodograph depicts a shear of 23 m s^{-1} (length of the hodograph) from 1.5 to 6 km.
 The shape is basically unidirectional (straight hodograph), especially above the boundary layer, though some counterclockwise curvature is noted.
-Comparing this hodograph to the conceptual hodograph in Fig. 7 (from Fig. Klemp, 15.16b in Weisman and 1986, but rotated 90° counterclockwise) and considering the significant vertical shear in Fig. 6, a splitting updraft would be expected.
-The "left-mover" (to be referred to as LM) would propagate to the north at a slower speed than the east-northeastward propagating "right-mover" (RM).
-With the slight counterclockwise curvature, the LM storm should be more dominate with an expected anticyclonic updraft rotation.
+Comparing this hodograph to the conceptual hodograph in Fig. 7 (from Fig. 15.16b in Weisman and Klemp 1986, but rotated 90° counterclockwise) and considering the significant vertical shear in Fig. 6, a splitting updraft would be favored.
+The "left-mover" (to be referred to as LM) would propagate to the north at a slower speed than the east-northeastward propagating "rightmover" (RM).
+With the slight counterclockwise curvature found in this case, the LM storm should be more dominant with an expected anticyclonic updraft rotation.
 The RM storm should be weaker and have a cyclonically rotating updraft.